lonnen/lonnen.github.com/_posts/2013-05-04-gale-shapley.md

 I hope this work can be of use finding an agreeable MozSummit matching for my team.

+### Further Reading

-1 - The proof relies on induction and can be found in the original Gale-Shapley paper, linked above.
+1. The proof relies on induction and can be found in the original Gale-Shapley paper, linked above.

-2 - I interpret all Mozilla employees as community members with pro sponsorships.
+2. I interpret all Mozilla employees as community members with pro sponsorships.

-3 - In the worst case N people have identical preferences over N individual items, causing `sum(n..0)` iterations, which is bounded as `O(n**2)`
+3. In the worst case N people have identical preferences over N individual items, causing `sum(n..0)` iterations, which is bounded as `O(n**2)`